sudokrew/mkdocs-cms/README.md

 # MkDocs-CMS

-Is a simple cms solution for MkdDocs wrapped in node.
+Is a simple cms solution for MkDocs wrapped in node.

 ## Project Set Up